-The Precipitation Calculator is available with two components if you do not have the additional Precipitation Module (TC-PRISMA) license.
-With the add-on module you can use all available components.
+The Precipitation Calculator is available with two elements if you do not have the additional Precipitation Module (TC-PRISMA) license.
+With the add-on module you can use all available elements.

 A Precipitation Calculator allows you to set the conditions for, and perform, a precipitation calculation.
-The Configuration window for a Precipitation Calculator has these tabs:
+The Configuration window for a Precipitation Calculator has these tabs where you define the settings:

 - Conditions: Set the conditions for your calculation that define the Matrix and Precipitate phases.
 Choose the Calculation Type. - Options: Modify Numerical Parameters that determine how the conditions are calculated.
-The Growth rate model can be viewed in Simplified or Advanced mode.
+The Growth rate model can be set to Simplified or Advanced mode.